farirpgs/fari-app/docs/fari-wiki.md

 ### Saving

-During a game session, there a very high probably that have to cancel the session early, but you probably don't want to loose your current scene and all the index cards you've added so far.
+During a game session, there is a very high probably that you will have to cancel the session early, but you probably don't want to lose your current scene and all the index cards you've added so far.

 No worries, simply click the `Save Scene` button and Fari will save your scene so that you can load it in another game session.

 ### Loading Scenes

-Wether you had to leave your last game session early or you've prepared scenes in advance for tonights game, Fari lets you load scenes on the fly during your session so that you are always on top of your game.
+Whether you had to leave your last game session early or you've prepared scenes in advance for tonight's game, Fari lets you load scenes on the fly during your session so that you are always on top of your game.

 Use the `...` menu on the right and either click `Load Scene` or `Clone And Load Scene`